top of page

 Pathfinding Consultants specializes in tax strategies for businesses, offering end-to-end support for startups.
 Their services include:

-• Tax Planning: Crafting startup tax strategies to minimize liabilities and maximize savings.
+• Tax Planning: Crafting startup tax strategies to minimize liabilities and maximize savings, including developing a proactive tax strategy and identifying available tax incentives such as R&D credits, depreciation, and stock options.

 • Bookkeeping and Payroll: Streamlining financial operations to save time and reduce errors.